mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

     Once that the service is created on Gitlab, the user will not be able to delete it anymore.

 At the following [link](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/) the user can find a more detailed guide and overview about how to create new service starting from Templates.

+### Manage services

+For each microservice, DevOps Console allows to:

+ * Delete the microservice

+ * View Repository: this button, present only in microservices created from Templates, allows you to go directly to your git repository from the DevOps Console.

+ * Clone: this button, present only in microservices created from DevOps Console, enables to clone code repository directly from DevOps Console.
+The code repository can be copied with both ssh and https.